 Purchasing a home is one of the most significant investments you will make.
 Our aim is to make home ownership an easy and rewarding experience—guiding you step by step through the entire process.
 Factors to consider:

-Our Pre-Qualification Certificate provides an assessment of your borrowing potential and will help you become a serious prospective purchaser.
+Our Pre-Qualification Certificate provides an assessment of your borrowing potential and your up-front mortgage costs.
 The mortgage amount estimated for you must be added to your available savings to arrive at your affordable price/range.
 Remember to take into account other mortgage costs you will have to pay.

 Locating a home that suits both your family’s needs and your budget can be a challenge, but is possible.

 Start with your preferences for location, house design and accommodations.
 Factors to consider include:

 - Neighbourhood Characteristics: Accessibility to roads, transport, schools, shopping areas and other community services.
 Assess the condition of road access and standard amenities for water and electricity supply and waste disposal.